Skip to content

 9. If you wish to use this property valuation, click on the ‘Update primary property value’ button.
 This data will populate in the Appraisals tab of the Property Details pop up.
 If you wish to go back, simply select the ‘Back’ button.

-By default, the Property Details Pop Up opens to the Property Info tab.
-This tab houses a summary of the general property information including the address, a street view of the property, purchase details, occupancy, property type, etc. One of fields housed in this tab is the Builder Name field which is mapped to all insurers i.e. Sagen, CG, CHMC.
+By default, the Property Details pop-up opens to the Property Info tab.
+This tab provides a summary of general property information, including the address, a street view of the property, purchase details, occupancy type, property type, and more.
+The Builder Name field in this tab is mapped to all insurers (Sagen, Canada Guaranty, and CMHC).
+Some values in this tab can be prefilled by running an iClarify request.

 Google Maps View

-FundMore AI is integrated with Google Maps.
-As you begin typing an address into the system, a list of options will typically appear below, similar to what you are entering.
-With the integration of Google Maps, the system not only pinpoints the address but also provides a Google Street view of the property's location in the Property Details pop-up.
+FundMore is integrated with Google Maps.
+As you begin typing an address, a list of suggestions will automatically populate.
+Once an address is selected, the system displays a Google Street View of the property within the Property Details pop-up.

-View on Google Maps Options - By clicking on this link, you will be redirected to a street view of the property in Google Maps.
+• View on Google Maps — Click this link to open a street view of the property directly in Google Maps.

-Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be done when the widget is in edit mode.
+Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be made when the widget is in edit mode.

 1. Locate the appraisal whose value you wish to utilize.